ypsitau/jrasm/README.md

 |`--verbose`        |`-v`        |Reports various things.                                            |
 |`--help`           |`-h`        |Prints help message.                                               |

-When you launch the program with a source file, it will generate the product of CJR format that can be loaded to VJR-200, a JR-200 emulator.
+When you launch the program with a source file, it will generate a product in CJR format that can be loaded to VJR-200, a JR-200 emulator.

 ## First Step